 Morning: 9:00am - 12:00pm EST

-This three-hour session will begin with a case study designed to emphasize the basics of real estate finance introduced the previous day.
+This session will begin with a case study designed to emphasize the basics of real estate finance introduced the previous day.
 As before, student teams will be expected to discuss and prepare the case materials culminating in a case presentation.

 After a fifteen-minute break, we will discuss: